Northlands (organization): History

 Northlands was established in 1879, prior to the official incorporation of the city of Edmonton, and initially known as the Edmonton Exhibition Association.
 The organization consisted of a board, and a group of shareholders invited by the board.
-Past presidents of Northlands historically held voting status for life.
-The board of Northlands often included community members and local and provincial political figures, which helped contribute to the power and influence of the group and its members.
+Past presidents of Northlands held voting status for life.
+The board of Northlands often included community members, and local and provincial political figures; this contributed to the power and influence of the group and its members.
 All of Northlands' board members were unpaid volunteers, although they were typically provided with perks such as free parking, and tickets to events held at its facilities.

-While also operating as an agricultural society, Northlands was well known as an operator of venues in Edmonton; after the downtown Thistle Rink was destroyed in a fire, the association adapted a new livestock pavilion it had constructed in 1913 to also be able to operate as a hockey rink, resulting in what was later renamed Edmonton Gardens after an expansion in 1948.
+While also operating as an agricultural society, Northlands was well known as an operator of venues in Edmonton; after the downtown Thistle Rink was destroyed in a fire, the association adapted a new livestock pavilion it had constructed in 1913 to be usable as a hockey rink, resulting in what was later renamed Edmonton Gardens after an expansion in 1948.
 Northlands later oversaw the construction of its replacement, the Northlands Coliseum.
 The Edmonton Oilers' original owner Charles Allard abandoned a proposal to build their own arena after being referred to Northlands, with partner Bill Hunter stating that "they asked us to support them because they felt our building would greatly impact and damage them."

-Despite its emphasis on being a volunteer organization operating in the public interest, historian Tony Cashman observed that amid the Oilers' prominence under Wayne Gretzky, Northlands "became a sort of an exclusive club financed by the public", having "[gradually] redefined itself unilaterally as an entertainment giant, retaining the perks of an agriculture society and the insider position of an implied partner of the city."
-In 1989, ownership of the Northlands grounds was assumed by the City of Edmonton, and was leased to the organization under a 30-year term.
-The decision was met with criticism by Northlands, due to it having developed and constructed the sites.
+Despite its emphasis on being a volunteer organization operating in the public interest, historian Tony Cashman observed that Northlands "became a sort of an exclusive club financed by the public" amid the Oilers' prominence under Wayne Gretzky, having "[gradually] redefined itself unilaterally as an entertainment giant, retaining the perks of an agriculture society and the insider position of an implied partner of the city."
+In 1989, the Northlands grounds were expropriated by the City of Edmonton and leased to Northlands under a 30-year term.
+The decision was met with criticism by the organization, due to it having developed and constructed the sites.